 Einstein’s dismissal of these criticisms as ‘superficial’ — a truly staggering choice of word — effectively announces the end of the scientific era, at least in terms of public, open science.

 No wonder there was such outrage over the trumpeted absurdities of Einstein, whether from German scientists or American, French or British.
-The Maxwell-Heaviside equations, the basis of the entirety of electro-magnetic science and technology, absolutely require the existence of the aether, as indeed does the common sense so derided by theoretical physicists: a wave, by definition, cannot propagate through nothing.
+The Maxwell-Heaviside equations, the basis of the entirety of electro-magnetic science and technology, require the existence of an aether, as indeed does the common sense so derided by theoretical physicists: a wave, by definition, cannot propagate through nothing.

 Einstein compensated by inventing the surreal notion of ‘curved space’.
 This concept would appear, prima facie, absurd.
 I know – we’re supposed to say ‘counterintuitive’.
 Tesla, for one, wasn’t buying that cover for the new theory’s glaring flaws.
 He needed to call on none of his famous rhetoric and dismissed it in a single, plain sentence:

 “I hold that space cannot be curved, for the simple reason that it has no properties.”